Harassing Calls

 Have your name added to the National Do Not Call List:

-For Kentucky residents, you can call 1-866-717-8518 or 1-833-587-0771.
+Kentucky residents may also call 1-866-717-8518 or 1-833-587-0771.

-Fax/Computer Modem Tone Calls
+Fax or Computer Modem Tone Calls

 Consumer Information